hamidkhj/ai-test-fe/README.md

 *  **User Feedback:** Clear loading states and skeleton screens are used to keep the user informed of the application's state.

-*  **Intuitive Chat Interface:** The chat interface includes features like typing indicators and message history for a familiar and engaging user experience.
-It also supports auto scroll.
+*  **Intuitive Chat Interface:** The chat interface includes features like typing indicators, message history for a familiar and engaging user experience, autoscroll and autofocus.